 MACC: Master of Arts in Christian Counseling

 The coursework provided meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in the state of Texas.
-Students complete a practicum in a University-approved counseling setting under the supervision of a licensed psychologist or licensed professional counselor-supervisor (LPC-S), as part of the degree plan.
-Before becoming an LPC, graduates also need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete an internship under the supervision of an LPC-S.
+Students complete a practicum in a University-approved counseling setting under the supervision of a licensed mental health practitioner as part of the degree plan.
+Before becoming an LPC, graduates also need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete an internship under the supervision of a licensed mental health practitioner.

 Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, be admitted to candidacy, and satisfactorily complete an oral comprehensive examination.

 In accordance with best practices in the field of psychology/counseling, applicants who meet the requirements specified by the graduate school will be invited to an in-person interview.
-These interviews are typically held about once per month and may take up to 4 hours depending on the applicant pool.
-Interview spaces are limited and will be filled on a first-come, first-serve basis; therefore, we encourage you to apply early.
+These interviews and orientation are typically held about once per month and may take up to four hours depending on the applicant pool.
+Interview spaces are limited, and will be filled on a first-come, first-served basis; therefore, we encourage you to apply early.
 We remind you that your application must be completed before the deadline.

 Advantages and Opportunities